National swimmers haul 56 medals at 34th CARIFTA Swimming Championships

 Bailey, 16, won gold in the Boys 15-17 Open Water 5K, as well as silver in both the 1500-metre freestyle and 200-metre fly.
 He added a bronze in the 400-metre individual medley.

-Cayman’s competitive pool swimmers finished with 11 gold, 19 silver and 14 bronze for a total of 44 medals.
-It’s the third highest medal haul in the programme’s history trailing only Cayman’s 2017 team who won 47 in Bahamas, and former coach Dave Kelsheimer’s team who won 46 in 2004.
+Cayman finished with 11 gold, 19 silver and 14 bronze for a total of 44 medals in competitive pool swimming alone.
+It’s the third highest medal haul in the programme’s history, trailing only Cayman’s 2017 team who won 47 in Bahamas, and former coach Dave Kelsheimer’s team who won 46 in 2004.

+Since the inception of 5K Open Water swimming at the CARIFTA Championships in 2013, this year’s team ranks second all-time with 49 medals, behind just the 2017 team who won 50.
+This does not include artistic swimming, which the Cayman Islands began competing in just one year ago.

 Open water swimmers won 3 gold, 1 silver and 1 bronze, while artistic swimmers won 4 gold 1 silver and 2 bronze.